 My hope is that those who visit my site will know right away where I stand on racism, and that those people who do not agree with this stance will seek out a different counselor.

 While a discussion on racism isn't required if it's not a topic you wish to discuss in counseling, I encourage you to speak up and share any thoughts or questions/concerns you may have around race and racism.
 It is a prominent force that is pervasive in American society, whether you realize it or not.
-If you have a desire to better understand racism and bias, I am very open to such a discussion.
+If you have a desire to better understand racism and bias, I would be happy to discuss that with you.